We, Care for Veterans will endeavour in our business dealings to uphold the key principles of the Armed Forces Covenant, which are:

 We will seek to uphold the principles of the Armed Forces Covenant, by:

-- providing first class nursing care and rehabilitation to disabled ex-Servicemen and women, and their dependants, in modern and comfortable surroundings
+- providing first-class nursing care and rehabilitation to disabled ex-Service personnel, and their dependants, in modern and comfortable surroundings

 subsidising the cost of care for ex-Servicemen and women and their dependants